annabush092/SyncedIn-frontend/README.md

   Make an adapter file for all fetch actions
   Move login actions to their own file

-  When you type in a route in the url, it does not go there- it instead just reroutes based on loadingPrep...

   Expand users so they have more information in backend Expand NewUserForm and EditUserForm so they're more comprehensive.